-For example, they downloaded your guide from the website and left an email.
-Nonetheless, they are not ready to make a purchase.
-They may consider the offers of your competitors.
+For example, they downloaded your guide from the website and left an email address.
+Nonetheless, they are not quite ready to make a purchase.
+They may be considering the offers of your competitors.

 1. Target your lost leads

-To target lost leads correctly, we need to segment them.
+To target lost leads effectively, we first need to segment them.
 Choose a CRM system that will assist you quickly and correctly.

-- position in the sales funnel;
+➡️ Position in the sales funnel.

-- geographical locations (country, city, etc.);
+➡️ Geographical locations (country, city, etc.).

-- email engagement (open rate and click-through rate);
+➡️ Email engagement (open rate and click-through rate).

-- company size, industry, and functions.
+➡️ Company size, industry, and functions.

 When you know why a lead dropped out of your campaign, try to fix it via email.
-If the person didn’t purchase because of competition, send them a message that you’ve improved some product’s features and compare it to alternatives on the market.
+If the person didn’t purchase because of competition, send them a message that you’ve improved some products’ features and compare it to alternatives on the market.